25prabhu10/notes/docs/Concepts/Application_Security/Web_Security.md

 - Open sockets to a server, or even to another user's browser
 - Display media in huge number of formats
 - Run custom code on the GPU
-- Save/read data from the filesystem
+- Save/read data from the file-system

 > "It's all too easy to criticize, lament, and create paranoid scenarios about the 'unsound security foundations' of the web.
 Truth is, all of that criticism is true, and yet the web has proven to be an incredibly robust platform."
 >